 On the afternoon of 3 June, German infantry attacked the Marine positions through the grain fields with bayonets fixed.
 The Marines dug shallow individual trenches so they could lie concealed, but still fight while lying on their bellies.
 The Marines waited until the Germans were within 100 yards and then opened fire.
 The German infantry was mowed down and the remainder was forced back into the woods.

-The legend of the United States Marine Corp was born in the Battle of Belleau Wood not because they had great leadership or they had superior numbers.
+The legend of the United States Marine Corp was born in the Battle of Belleau Wood not because they had great leadership, or they had superior numbers.
 It was not technology that gave the Marines their edge.
 It was their tenacity, improvisational prowess and unrelenting ferocity in pursuit of the mission.
 “The deadliest weapon in the world is a United States Marine and his rifle,” was said by General Pershing after this battle.

 The philosophy at work here is you solve problems by giving competent people the tools and the support to go solve the problem.
 How they solve the problem is secondary.
 In small business, this is the dominant mode of thought.
 The owner can be seen washing the toilets then signing payroll checks.
 Alternatively, his second in command could take over the toilet washing and then hire a new person for accounting.
 The point is to get the job done, whatever it takes.

 It is in sales that this way of looking at the world is still dominant most everywhere.
-No matter the industry or scale, salesman are always on some sort of commission system.
+No matter the industry or scale, salesmen are always on some sort of commission system.
 They are also given more freedom of action than other employees.
 You hire a good salesman, train him on the product, give him a quota and let him go, trusting that your best weapon is a salesman and his commission check.

 Hold on.
 My meth dealer is here.

 The pithy and patriotic examples aside, this way of thinking is most popularly understood as using “the right tool for the job.”
 It may not be the perfect tool and the completion of the job may not be ideal, but often, good enough is, in fact, good enough.
 Underlying this mode of thought is the understanding that the human condition is immutable.
-Perfection is for the after life.
+Perfection is for the afterlife.
 In this life, human error is a feature, not a bug.

 For most of Western history, this has been the dominant mode of thought.
 Even in the age of kings, finding the right man for the job was the way things were done.
 No one had grand, complex schemes for creating the perfect society.
 In fact, having grand schemes for creating heaven on earth was a good way to get burned at the stake.